Aurodium Legion

 bountyDifficulty = rand ( ceiling (rank / 2), rank)

 The deadline of a bounty is randomly generated, with a minimum duration of 180 days and a maximum duration of 365 days.
+If the deadline has expired and the contract is not completed, it is automatically marked as a failure.
+You do not, however, need to return to Guild Contact Daargin before the deadline, merely kill or rescue the target.

 The credit reward of a bounty contract is randomly generated, but scales with the difficulty of the contract.
 The base pay is 750,000 credits.
 The hunter receives 95% of the reward, and the faction which owns the tavern where the contract was issued receives the remaining 5%.